arusahni/multipass/README.md

 ## FAQ

-**Q**: I know a service supports MFA, why isn't it recognized as such by Multipass.
+**Q**: I know a service supports MFA, why isn't it recognized as such by Multipass?
 **A**: First, check the URL of the saved site for correctness.
 Second, check [TwoFactorAuth.org](http://twofactorauth.org/) to see if the service is listed.
 If not, follow the instructions on the site and submit an issue to have the